mesn1985/VirtualBoxDetectionTestingEnviroment/EnviromentSetup.md

      Goto the settings of the vm and click on the network settings.
 Click adapter 1 tab and set `Attached to` to `NAT Network`, set the `Name` to `DefaultVMNet`, and regenerate the Mac address

-4. Create restore points
-    click the options icon on the right of each vm in virtualbox and select snapshots, and click `Take`

-### Windows

-### Ubuntu